Ask Jack Fauntleroy

 Description

-General Description: The Atwell Ranch West is a prime farming and cattle property situated in the east-central part of Callahan County.
-Located just south of a wind farm, the ranch offers convenient access via an all-weather road off CR 417 on the western side.
+General Description: The Atwell Ranch West is a prime cattle property situated in the east-central part of Callahan County with convenient access from the westside of the property via all-weather County Road 417.
 The property is framed by beautiful hardwood trees along its northern and southern borders.
-It consists of 80% cultivated land and 20% native pastureland.
-The terrain is gently rolling, featuring post oaks, live oaks, mesquite, hackberry trees, and other native vegetation typical of the area.
-Two stock tanks provide water for both wildlife and cattle, with excellent underground water resources also available.
+Land is 80% pastureland and 20% native trees/ brush with rolling terrain.
+Two stock tanks provide surface water for cattle and wildlife.
+There is also excellent groundwater with the potential to drill water wells.

-Location: The property is located approximately 7 miles southeast of Putnam, Texas, fronting on the quiet CR 417, with 1/4 mile of paved road frontage on the west side.
-The land is 2 hours and 15 minutes west of Dallas, 1 hour and 45 minutes west of Fort Worth, and 45 minutes east of Abilene.
+Location: The property is located approximately 7 miles southeast of Putnam, Texas, fronting on quiet County Road 417 with 1/4 mile of paved road frontage on the west side.
+Location is 2 hours and 15 minutes west of Dallas, 1 hour and 45 minutes west of Fort Worth, and 45 minutes east of Abilene.

 History: Atwell, Texas, was established in the 1870s and named after William Hawley Atwell, a district attorney for the Federal District Court of Northern Texas.
 Early settlers included Tobie Bell, Uncle Johnny Surles, J. T. Purvis, J. P. Hutchins, and Frank Abbott.
 By 1905, the community had a gin, a blacksmith shop, three churches, and several merchants.
 However, the population declined after 1915, and the post office closed in 1929.
 From 1925 to 1948, the population was recorded as 65; by 2000, it was estimated at eight.
 Today, only one church remains.

 Terrain: The terrain is rolling to level, with an elevation change of roughly 40 feet.
 The southeast portion of the property has the highest elevation, gently sloping to the lowest points in the western corners.
 The property offers lovely distant views from the east to the south.
-The ranch features three unworked coastal wheat fields, currently in native grasses, and excellent pockets of hardwoods in the central portion.
-A couple of small drainages meander through the center, feeding the three stock tanks spread across the property.
+The ranch features three unworked coastal pastures, currently in coastal and native grasses.
+There are excellent pockets of hardwoods in the center of the property.
+A couple of small drainages meander through, feeding two (2) stock tanks spread across the property.

 Vegetation: The property is populated with mature post oaks, live oaks, hackberry, mesquite, and other trees typical of the area.
 Forbs, browse, and cactus species include elbowbush, skunkbush, prickly pear, tasajillo, catclaw, lotebush, and greenbrier.
-Native grasses include side oats grama, bluestem, switchgrass, Texas wintergrass, dropseed, buffalo grass, and others.
-The vegetation supports typical Callahan County wildlife habitat and pastureland.
+Grasses include side oats grama, bluestem, switchgrass, Texas wintergrass, dropseed, buffalo grass, and coastal Bermuda.

 Wildlife: The ranch supports abundant whitetail deer, turkey, hogs, quail, dove, ducks, and other native wildlife, offering excellent hunting and viewing opportunities.
 Migratory ducks utilize the stock tanks in the fall and winter.
-The ranch has not been leased for hunting, ensuring wildlife remains in excellent condition.
+The ranch has not been leased for hunting, ensuring wildlife to remain in excellent condition.

-Grazing: The ranch's carrying capacity is approximately one animal unit per 25-30 acres.
-The property consists of 20% native pastureland, with three old cultivated fields that need to be reclaimed.
-These fields were previously active and can be revitalized for winter wheat, coastal grass production, native grasses, wildlife food plots, sunflower fields, and more.
+Grazing: The ranch's carrying capacity is approximately one animal unit per 20 acres.
+The property consists of 80% native and coastal Bernuda pastureland.
+There are three old cultivated fields in grass that were once utilized for peanut production.

 Soils: The soil across the ranch is predominantly Pedernales loamy fine sand, which has some limitations that may require special conservation practices.
 The soil is suitable for cultivated crops, pasture, range, woodland, and wildlife.

-Fencing: The perimeter fences are in fair to average condition, with one internal cross fence separating the western and eastern sides of the Atwell Ranches.
+Fencing: The perimeter fences are in good to fair condition, with one internal cross fence separating the western and eastern sides of the 432+/- acre Atwell Ranch.
+This cross fence will be a boundary line between the east and west pastures, if purchased separately.

 Internal Roads & Access: An entrance gate on CR 417 provides easy access in all weather conditions.
 However, the interior road system is limited and could benefit from improvement.